Missionary: Modern

 Over the years, as indigenous churches have matured, the church of the Global South (Africa, Asia, and Latin America) has become the driving force in missions.
 Korean and African missionaries can now be found all over the world.
-These missionaries represent a major shift in church history.
-Another major shift in the form of modern missionary work takes shape in the conflation of spiritualism with contemporary military metaphors and practices.
-Missionary work as spiritual warfare is the latest iteration in a long-standing relationship between Christian missions and militarization.
-Despite the seeming opposition between the submissive and morally upstanding associations with prayer and dominating violence associated with militarism, these two spheres interact in a dialectical way—they are entangled to produce one another.
+These missionaries represent a major shift in church history where the nations they came from were not historically Christian.
+Another major shift in the form of modern missionary work takes shape in the conflation of spiritual with contemporary military metaphors and practices.
+Missionary work as spiritual warfare (Ephesians, Chapter 6) weapons of a spiritual sense, is the primary concept in a long-standing relationship between Christian missions and militarization.
+Though when the Church establishes a governance, usually this results in a formation of a national or regional military.
+(Romans, Chapter 13) Despite the seeming opposition between the submissive and morally upstanding associations with prayer and violence associated with militarism, these two spheres interact in a dialectical way.
+Yet they when properly implemented they are entangled to support one another in the upholding of a civilizations morality and the prosecution and punishment of criminals.
+In some cases a nations military may fail to operate according to Godly principles and is not supported by the Church or missionaries, in other cases the military is made up of the Church congregants.
+The results of spiritual conflict are then present in different ways as prayer can be strategically used, for or against a military.

 Nigeria, and other countries have had large numbers of their Christian adherents go to other countries and start churches.
 These non-western missionaries often have unparalleled success; because, they need few western resources and comforts to sustain their livelihood while doing the work they have chosen among a new culture and people.

 One of the first large-scale missionary endeavors of the British colonial age was the Baptist Missionary Society, founded in 1792 as the Particular Baptist Society for the Propagation of the Gospel Amongst the Heathen.